* HSI +0.4 pct, H-shares +0.7 pct

 “Investors in China, who have had two really miserable years, seem to be responding to change,” said Keilland alluding to comments from China’s new Communist Party chief, Xi Jinping, on fighting corruption and pushing reform.

-Chinese property shares were leading gains on the day as investors continued to buy into one of this year's strongest performing sectors in Hong Kong.
+Chinese property shares led gains on the day as investors continued to buy into one of this year’s strongest performing sectors in Hong Kong.

-China Resources Land rose 2.8 percent and was the Hang Seng's top performer.
-Monday's climb brought its 2012 gains to 74.2 percent compared with 20.9 percent for the Hong Kong benchmark.
+China Resources Land rose 2.1 percent and was the Hang Seng’s second-best performer.
+Monday’s climb brought its 2012 gains to 73 percent compared with 20.8 percent for the Hong Kong benchmark.

-Mainland developer China Vanke, the biggest by sales, was up 1.4 percent and the largest boost for the CSI300.
-Vanke shares are up 24.9 percent this year, handily outperforming the CSI300's 3.7 percent decline.
+Mainland developer China Vanke, the biggest by sales, rose 1.5 percent and was among the top boosts on the CSI300 after banking stocks.
+Vanke shares are up 24.9 percent this year, far outperforming the CSI300’s 3.2 percent decline.

 Goldman Sachs has turned bullish on the prospects of Chinese real estate developers, arguing that a recovery in sales as well as prices will lead to better profitability and earnings growth.